paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 - Don't let the perfect be the enemy of the good
 - “What I do every day matters more than what I do once in a while.”

+# Applying the book to myself

+- Focus first on the Foundation Four (sleep, diet, exercise, and clutter)
+- Schedule leisure/bubble time
+- Monitor each habit
+- Find a way to work social pressure into each habit